magoo/making-decisions/index.md

 The ability to create a hypothesis, decision model, or investigation involves a murky _abductive skill_ that lies squarely in creativity and knowledge.

 Why is this?
 Well, there are infinite possible hypotheses we could pursue with experiments to explain what we see around us.
 This doesn't make these hypotheses all worth testing.
-Nor does anyone tasked with inquisition enumerate all possible hypotheses.
+Nor will anyone tasked with inquisition attempt to enumerate all possible hypotheses.

 Abductive logic happens behind the scenes when selecting models or hypotheses to test _first_.
-Only a human brain knows that some are better than others.
+Only a brain knows that some are better than others.

 There is a role of subjectivity involved with hypotheses and decision making because we _prioritize_ based on our needs.